JLLQA/JLLQA_secondAssessment/README.md

 Step 4.
 Navigate to location of project, click folder and press "Select Folder" *NOTE* You will know it has been successfully added when a pom.xml appears in the projects box Step 5.
 Press "Finish"
-*NOTE* The project ims should now be visible in the Project Explorer Step 6.
-Navigate from BM--> src/main/java --> com.qa.bm --> BmApplication.java Step 7.
-Right-click file and select "Run as" --> "Java application"
+*NOTE* The project BM and BMTesting should now be visible in the Project Explorer
 ```

 ## Running the tests